telerik/blazor-docs/getting-started/value-vs-data-binding.md

 * Creating a collection with the desired set of models/primitive types in the view-model.
 You would usually get it from a data service specific to the app.

-* Pointing the `Data` parameter of the Telerik component to that collection
+* Pointing the `Data` parameter of the Telerik component to that collection.

 * Setting other necessary parameters that instruct the component how to work with that data (such as specifying ID fields, text and value fields, etc.).